95

 Quality of life is not a single statistic.
 It is the sum of everything that determines whether you wake up each morning feeling secure, healthy, and free to live well — from the air you breathe to the healthcare you receive, from the safety of your streets to the hours you spend working versus living.
 The countries that rank highest on quality of life are not always the wealthiest.
 They are the ones that have built systems where ordinary people consistently thrive.

-For anyone considering a move abroad, understanding which countries deliver the best quality of life is not just aspirational — it is practical.
+For anyone considering a move abroad, understanding which countries deliver the best quality of lifeis not just aspirational — it is practical.
 The difference between living in a country ranked fifth and one ranked fiftieth shows up in your daily commute, your medical bills, your children's education, the cleanliness of your tap water, and the number of vacation days you actually take.

 How We Measure Quality of Life

+Quality of life is measured across seven weighted dimensions — HDI, healthcare, safety, education, infrastructure, work-life balance, and environmental quality — each scored 0–100 using data from the UN, WHO, World Bank, OECD, and Global Peace Index.
 Every "best countries" list uses a different methodology, and most of them lean too heavily on one metric.
 GDP per capita tells you about national wealth but nothing about how that wealth is distributed.
 The Human Development Index captures education and life expectancy but misses safety, infrastructure, and environmental factors.
 To build a ranking that reflects what daily life actually feels like, we score across seven weighted dimensions:

-- Human Development Index (HDI) — the UN's composite measure of life expectancy, education attainment, and standard of living.
+- Human Development Index (HDI)— the UN's composite measure of life expectancy, education attainment, and standard of living.
 It is the single best proxy for overall development.

-- Healthcare quality — WHO system performance, healthcare access index, doctor density, and out-of-pocket costs.
+- Healthcare quality— WHO system performance, healthcare access index, doctor density, and out-of-pocket costs.
 Countries where you can see a doctor without going bankrupt score higher.

-- Safety — Global Peace Index, intentional homicide rates, political stability, and perceived personal safety.
+- Safety— Global Peace Index, intentional homicide rates, political stability, and perceived personal safety.
 Low crime is non-negotiable for quality of life.

-- Education — PISA scores, tertiary enrollment rates, public education spending as a percentage of GDP, and international school availability for expat families.
+- Education— PISA scores, tertiary enrollment rates, public education spending as a percentage of GDP, and international school availability for expat families.

-- Infrastructure — transport networks, internet speed and coverage, housing quality, utilities reliability, and urban planning.
+- Infrastructure— transport networks, internet speed and coverage, housing quality, utilities reliability, and urban planning.

-- Work-life balance — average annual working hours, statutory paid leave, parental leave policies, and labor protections.
+- Work-life balance— average annual working hours, statutory paid leave, parental leave policies, and labor protections.
 Countries where people actually have time to live score higher.

-- Environmental quality — air quality index, water quality, access to green space, renewable energy share, and environmental performance index rankings.
+- Environmental quality— air quality index, water quality, access to green space, renewable energy share, and environmental performance index rankings.

 Each dimension is scored on a 0–100 scale, then weighted and combined into a composite quality of life score.
 For the complete breakdown, see how WhereNext scores countries.